Betcheg/MLGPhotoMontage/README.md

 # MLG Montage Parody

+## More than 250,000+ downloads on Google playstore, thanks everyone !
 Download link : https://play.google.com/store/apps/details?id=betcheg.mlgphotomontage

 MLG Photomontage is an Android photo montage app that let you create some great montage parody.